IronClad1607/Video-Recorder/README.md

 # Video-Recorder
-A simple android application to record videos
+A simple android application to record videos using CameraX.